 Navigating a speech language pathology job search can be difficult—especially if it’s your first time negotiating salaries and coming up with counter offers.
-This guide will walk you through common stages of a salary negotiation process to help you feel more prepared and confident.
+This guide will walk you through common stages of a salary negotiation process to help you feel more prepared and confident as you embark on your journey toward becoming an SLP.

 Congratulations on Your New Speech Language Pathology Job

-Congratulations on your recent speech pathology job offer!
+So you’ve graduated with your master’s in speech pathology, fulfilled all clinical experience requirements, and now you have obtained a job offer!
 You should be excited but be sure to look over the details before accepting.
 As you review your offer, look closely at the specific contract terms and agreements.
 It’s possible that there’s room for salary negotiation—you just have to approach the conversation strategically.

 4 Tips to Navigate a Speech Pathology Job Offer

 Navigating your job offer and negotiating your salary requires a comprehensive understanding of the components that make up your offer—and a system for ensuring they meet your standards.
+Navigating your job offer and negotiating your salary requires a comprehensive understanding of the components that make up your offer—and a system for ensuring they meet your standards.
+Before you dive into a speech pathology career with this employer, let’s navigate your job offer.
 Below, we’ll break down components of your job offer, why they’re important, and what to keep in mind as you assess each one.

 - Check off the basics.
 To cover all of your bases, start by ensuring that your job offer includes the essentials—starting salary, paid time off, health benefits, vacation time, and retirement plan options.
 Depending on the employer’s policy, a basic offer may also include a performance bonus and tuition support.
 If a key component seems to be missing, it’s wise to address it right away.
 This way, you don’t put time and energy into negotiating a role that may not meet your most fundamental needs.